cpske/ISP/git/index.md

 My [Intro to Git](intro-git) - but *Pro Git* is better.

+### Three Areas: Repository, Staging Area (Index), Working Copy

+This is covered in the Git Basics.

+1. How do you add file "main.py" to the staging area?
+2. How to show what has been staged for commit?
+3. How to remove "main.py" from the staging area?

 ## Understanding Git

 A git repository is structured as a **graph**.
 The **nodes** are commits.